 “Fibber McGee and Molly” – How the Golden Age of Radio Made Johnson a Household Name

-Long before many companies discovered national advertising as the wave of the future, SC Johnson sponsored the popular radio program, “Fibber McGee and Molly.”
+Long before many companies discovered national advertising as the wave of the future, SC Johnson sponsored the popular radio programme, “Fibber McGee and Molly.”
 In its heyday of the 1930s and ‘40s, the long-running radio hit reached up to 20 million listeners a week and helped make us a household name.

 Radio Advertising Helps Build a Relationship

 Building trust with your audience is a lot like building a new friendship.
 You open a conversation.
 Put your best foot forward.
 And, sharing a laugh never hurts.
 As far back as 1888 – just two years after the founding of SC Johnson – we had already begun experimenting with advertising to reach new families.

 But it was during the golden age of radio that things really took off.

 Creating an Old Time Radio Hit

 Our introduction to radio began in 1931, sponsoring one of the most popular bands of the era, the Ted Weems Orchestra.
 Next came the “Johnson’s Daily Radio Guide,” a 10-minute daily program of household hints.

 Then in 1934, two executives heard about a local program on Chicago’s NBC station called “Smackout.”
 It featured real-life married couple Marion and Jim Jordan.

 Jack Louis, brother-in-law to H.F. and the company’s advertising counsel, and William Connolly, then public relations vice president, liked what they heard.
 William described hearing, “a quality in the voices of the players, a warmth and hominess, which was refreshing.”